markokajzer/discord-soundbot/README.md

 myBot.start();
 ```

 For more configuration options see [here](../../wiki/Configuration).
+You can also add additional commands using this method, see [here](../../wiki/Commands).

 ### Adding the bot to your server